 With the amount of data gathered growing faster than an organization’s ability to address the environmental issues, alternative solutions are now being sought by many companies.
 This was the case for a client of ClearScale who was in the renewable, solar energy space.
-Over the years their client and project database had exceeded their hardware footprint and they approached ClearScale to find a solution that would allow them to grow as needed, be cost effective, allow for continuous uptime during migration and ultimately provide an Enterprise-level solution with features including encryption, both of the data stored and during transmission.
+Over the years their client and project database had exceeded their hardware footprint and they approached ClearScale to find a solution that would allow them to grow as needed, be cost effective, allow for continuous uptime during migration, and ultimately provide an enterprise-level solution with features including encryption, both when the is data stored and during transmission.

 As an AWS Certified Premier Partner, ClearScale has a large tool belt to create solutions from using the robust AWS services that Amazon provides.
 Given the client’s requirements, we determined that migrating to Amazon Aurora would suit them best.
 With Aurora, Amazon has once again solved a persistent problem for customers needing to make the switch to a new database solution for improved performance and scalability, but hesitate to do so because of the overhead involved and downtime during the transition.

 In addition, ClearScale knew that merely storing and serving up the data was only one part of our client’s need.
 We knew that Amazon Aurora provided high uptime at 99.99%.
-Because it was completely managed by Amazon, our client no longer had to worry about procuring, administering and maintaining the servers or the environment.
-Should an outage occur, Aurora has the ability to have a fail-over in less than 30 seconds which is completely transparent to our client or their users.
-This is due to the fact that Amazon Aurora has six copies of our client’s data replicated across three different physical zones which essentially makes the system self-healing from the aspect of the client.
+Because it was completely managed by Amazon, our client no longer had to worry about procuring, administering, and maintaining the servers or the environment.
+Should an outage occur, Aurora has the ability to have a failover in less than 30 seconds which is completely transparent to our client or their users.
+This is due to the fact that Amazon Aurora has six copies of our client’s data replicated across three different physical zones which essentially makes the system self-healing.
 Because Amazon takes on the responsibility of managing the server environment, they also actively monitor and backup our client’s data to S3 buckets which allows for point-in-time recovery should something occur.

-However, storing data, reduced latency on data access, and high uptime and fail-over ability means nothing without having the entire environment secure.
+However, storing data, reduced latency on data access, and high uptime and failover ability means nothing without having the entire environment secure.
 Amazon Aurora addresses this as well by completely securing the entire environment with several layers.
-Whether it’s from using AWS Virtual Private Cloud (VPC), to giving our client the ability to encrypt keys we helped them create through AWS Key Management Service (KMS), to encrypting data in-transit using SSL, Amazon has gone out of the way to make certain that anyone using Aurora will feel confident that the data they host in AWS is secure and readily available.
+Amazon has gone out of the way to make certain that anyone using Aurora will feel confident that the data they host in AWS is secure and readily available, whether it’s from using AWS Virtual Private Cloud (VPC), giving our client the ability to encrypt keys we helped them create through AWS Key Management Service (KMS), or encrypting data in-transit using SSL.

 Impressed by what we showed them, our client was still concerned about our ability to migrate all of their data with minimal impact or downtime from their existing MySQL instance to the Amazon Aurora solution.
 Once again, Amazon had thought about that as well.
 Using their InnoDB storage engine, which is compatible with MySQL 5.6, we were able to show that we could transfer not only the data, but the schema it relied on, the stored procedures that had been already created in the client’s MySQL instance, the code and drivers with little or no impact to their systems.
 Using the standard MySQL import and export tools and the MySQL binlog replication, we were able to transfer all of the existing instance to Amazon Aurora with virtually zero downtime and only minor modifications to the client’s applications so it would point to the new Amazon-hosted data solution.